rafiftaris/SRIN-assignment/answer.md

 ## Kubernetes

-Problem: Can't run kubectl commands because connection refused to localhost:8080.
-Have attempted to copy the admin.conf file to /home/user/ directory.
+> **Problem**: Can't run kubectl commands because connection refused to `localhost:8080`.
+Have attempted to copy the admin.conf file to `/home/user/` directory after `kubeadm init` but the error still persists.

 ### Create a Deployment (Stateless Application) based on the YAML file